The Graduate Student Council (GSC) is the primary political and social body for graduate students at Brown.

-The GSC has set up three listservs for the graduate student community.
+The GSC maintains several listservs for the graduate student community.
 These can be very useful for finding or posting apartment listings, buying and selling a variety of items, or just asking the graduate community general questions about area services (e.g., "Does anyone know a good dentist?").
 To access these lists, or to contact any member of the GSC executive board or your department representative, visit the GSC website.

 Graduate Student Lounge

 The graduate lounge is a large, multi-purpose space for the exclusive use of grad students.
 It has a stereo system, TV, couches, chairs, tables, a sink, and an enclosed cobblestone courtyard.
 Any graduate student may request to reserve the lounge for any purpose.
 When the lounge is not reserved, any graduate student may simply swipe in with their ID and hang out in the lounge.
 See events in the lounge on the lounge calendar.

 Grad Center Bar (GCB)

 The Grad Center Bar is a members-only, non-profit, on-campus bar located in the Grad Center.
 The bar comprises four separate rooms, with pool tables, dart boards, TVs, video games, couches, booths, and tables.
 Darts, board games, and video games may be checked out in exchange for an ID.
 Drink specials are offered every night of the week, and certain days have specials earlier in the evening for opportunities like free pool.
 The GCB is open nightly until 1 a.m. during the regular school year.